Vonage/vivid/docs/installation.md

 	```

 	while replacing 'username' and 'api_key' with your JFrog username and the just copied API Key correspondingly
-* in the response you'll see an `_auth` value - this is the token to be exported as `ARTIFACTORY_AUTH_TOKEN` as per our example above (in your case the variable name may differ, your choice)
+* in the response you'll see a `_auth` value - this is the token to be exported as `ARTIFACTORY_AUTH_TOKEN` per our example above (in your case the variable name may differ, your choice)

 Done!